-Platforma arts and refugee network supports and develops arts by, about and with refugees and migrants from marginalised communities.
+Platforma arts and refugee network supports and develops arts by, about and with refugees and migrants.

 We hope that the quality and diversity of the work presented within the Platforma project will encourage new audiences to relate more closely and empathetically to the experiences of refugees.

 Platforma is managed by Counterpoints Arts in partnership with organisations across the country.
 Every two years we run the Platforma Festival – the first was held in London (2011) , then Manchester (2013), Leicester (2015), Newcastle, Gateshead, Stockton & Middlesbrough (2017).
 Platforma 5, took place in Kent & Medway in October 2019.
 Platform 6 will take place in Kent in October 2019.

 Platforma was set up by Counterpoints Arts, with the support of Ovalhouse Theatre.
 The project stems from the recommendations made in the 2008 Hybrid report The Arts and Refugees – History, Impact and the Future, which was commissioned by The Baring Foundation, Arts Council England, London and the Paul Hamlyn Foundation.
 The report and associated research set out ‘to trace the history of the arts and refugees in the UK over the past 20 years, to identify trends in practice and funding, to report on the outcomes of this activity and to make recommendations for its future support’.